Steve-Burket/solo-project-lessons-with/README.md

 After running the login route above, you can try any other route you've created that requires a logged in user!

+## Usage
+How does someone use this application?
+Tell a user story here.

+1. Teacher has ability to view Student Roster
+2. Teacher can select a student to get a table archive of that student's logs
+3. Student can submit practice logs for their own archive as well as for the teacher to see
+4. Student can edit and delete logs when needed.

+## Built With

+- Create React App
+- Express
+- React Bootstrap
+- Redux
+- Axios
+- Passport
+- PostgresSQL

+(a full list of dependencies can be found in `package.json`).

 ## Production Build

 Before pushing to Heroku, run `npm run build` in terminal.
 This will create a build folder that contains the code Heroku will be pointed at.
 You can test this build by typing `npm start`.
 Keep in mind that `npm start` will let you preview the production build but will **not** auto update.